Effective Date: June 30, 2023

 - With others working for us, which includes third parties that perform services on our behalf such as running our Site, sending communications for us, and executing marketing programs and promotions.

 - With business partners, such as retailers with whom we partner for marketing or other purposes described in this privacy statement.

 - With other third parties, such as law enforcement or other government entities: (1) if we believe there has been a violation of our Site policies; (2) if we believe that someone may be causing injury to our rights or property, to other users, or to anyone else; (3) to provide information to law enforcement; or (4) as required by law.

+1. Personal Data.
 You may review and change any personal data in your account profile and, where applicable, personal account preferences, stored in our system if you believe it may be out of date or incorrect.
 And where you have provided your consent for us to use your information, you may request to withdraw that consent for future uses of your information.
 Where applicable, you may log in to your account to update your information or preferences, which may include revoking consent to certain communication outreach and marketing uses.
-You may also contact us at the address provided in the Contact us section below.

 Even if you opt out of receiving promotional and marketing material, we may still correspond with you about your existing or past business relationships with us (e.g., any purchase of our products or use of our services, or responses to your requests for information either through the website or other means).
 We may also access and view your information in the course of maintaining and improving the Site and our services.